Development of the language from its origins

 In fact, between 1960 and 1968 RAI broadcast a show in the late afternoon which was called Non è mai troppo tardi, or “It’s never too late,” which was presented by the teacher Alberto Manzi.
 As a result of this show, many illiterate people learned to read and write, and it is estimated that in this period around one and a half million Italians managed to get their certificate of primary education.

-And so, the spreading of a standardized Italian language was aided by economic growth, a better quality of life, the gradual spread of education and linguistic programs shown on TV.
+And so, the spreading of a standardized Italian language was aided by economic growth, a better quality of life, and the gradual spread of education and linguistic programs shown on TV.

-TV and standard Italian: an interesting relationship
+TV and standard Italian

-Since the 1980s, as television has become more commercially successful, shows have become more about just entertainment and are more trivial, and sometimes vulgar and ordinary and show behaviors far removed from reality.
+Since the 1980s, as television has become more commercially successful, shows have become more about just entertainment and are more trivial, and sometimes vulgar and ordinary, and show behaviors far removed from reality.

-With the passing of time, this has had a negative effect on the cultural education of the younger generations, and has introduced a much simpler language, full of slang but lacking in words and syntax, and even just incorrect.
+With the passing of time, this has had a negative effect on the cultural education of the younger generations and has introduced a much simpler language, full of slang but lacking in words and syntax, and even just incorrect.
 In other words, a form of “linguistic populism” designed to attract young people and the mass of people lacking a complete cultural education.

 The impoverishment of the language